Cordelia

 The focus of my life’s work on social equity has their roots in my upbringing and early life exposures, and the examples of my progressive, politically active family who shaped my worldview and personal philosophy.
 My work on health justice is a reflection of my Judeo-Christian faith and commitment to the Jewish principle of Tikkun Olam, the healing and repair of the world.

-My young, idealistic parents were folk musicians and anti-Vietnam war and civil rights activists.
-As founders and leaders of Students for a Democratic Society (SDS) at Indiana University in the 1960s, they were principal representations of the New Left.
+the 1960s, they were principal representations of the New Left.
 I attended the anti-Vietnam war protest in 1968 in Washington, DC, pushed in a stroller by my mother, a musician, community organizer and progressive political activist.
 The demonstration was organized by Dr. Martin Luther King, Jr. and the Southern Christian Leadership Committee and The Poor People’s Campaign, who sought to end the war by peaceful resistance and to eliminate racism and poverty.
-As a young child, my quixotic father, a man with a deeply rooted social conscience and empathy for the suffering caused by man’s inhumanity to man, conveyed to me the plight of oppressed peoples and taught me about the historical injustices inflicted upon people of color in America.
+When I was a young child, my father, who had a strong social conscience and empathized with the suffering caused by man’s inhumanity to man, taught me about the struggles of oppressed peoples.
+He specifically educated me about the historical injustices that black and indigenous people in America have faced.
 With this as my formative environment, my work on health justice reflects my philosophical worldview which focuses on the needs of groups and individuals in our society that may be marginalized or disenfranchised.

 Most importantly, however, I am a mother of a daughter and son who were home-born, family-bedded, exclusively breastfed and attachment-parented, who are now bright and capable young adults.
 In addition, I am a proud “nana” to three beautiful grandchildren: two girls and one boy.